Automattic/jetpack/readme.txt

 **Improved compatibility**

+* General: replace all .dev TLD references by .test as the .dev TLD will soon become available for registration.
 * PHP 7.3: introduce automated testing for PHP 7.3.
 * Site Accelerator: ensure compatibility with the AMP plugin.
 * Twenty Nineteen: fix Top Posts and Pages Widget image list margins.